 Let us start from Hummels' (2007) quotation (p.
-146) according to which (for air), the "unadjusted measure of ad valorem air shipping costs [is] the aggregate expenditures on air shipping divided by the value of airborne imports" .
+146) according to which (for air), the "unadjusted measure of ad valorem air shipping costs [is] the aggregate expenditures on air shipping divided by the value of airborne imports".
 From this, we get the "raw" ad-valorem measure of transport costs as the ratio between the imported total value and the exported total value UT)

-\v-ikt — Akt)qikt I Iiktgikt) 7 the mean yearly value being obtained by weighting each flow by its value in total trade flows (ie, yielding the observed aggregate value of rt for air).
+\v-ikt — Akt)qikt I Iiktgikt) 7 the mean yearly value being obtained by weighting each flow by its value in total trade flows (i.e. yielding the observed aggregate value of rt for air).